Cimzia (Certolizumab Pegol)

 Alcohol

 Tell your doctor if you drink alcohol.
-Discuss any alcohol consumption with your healthcare provider.
+Discuss any concerns about alcohol consumption while using Cimzia.

 Driving and Operating Machinery

 Be careful before you drive or use any machines or tools until you know how Cimzia affects you.
-The medication may cause dizziness or other effects that could impair your ability to drive safely.
+The medication may cause dizziness or other side effects that could impair your ability to drive safely.

 Storage